-- goods to be accompanied by an Export Health Certificate or other official documentation in order to undergo documentary checks. - EU import pre-notifications submitted by the importer at least one working day in advance of arrival for certain products. - Entry via a suitable BCP in order to undergo documentary, identity and physical checks at the border for certain products.
+- Goods to be accompanied by a health certificate or other official documentation in order to undergo documentary checks. - EU import pre-notifications submitted by the importer at least one working day in advance of arrival for certain products. - Entry via a suitable BCP in order to undergo documentary, identity and physical checks at the border for certain products.

-Exports of certain composite products containing animal products will also be subject to these controls.
-Guidance on what this includes is available here.
+Following 21 April 2021, the rules for the certification of composite products, including which composite products require a health certificate have changed.
+Further details on these will be published in due course.
 Exporters should check if the CN code for their product is listed in Regulation 2019/2007 to find out if the POAO or ABP must meet the above requirements.
-To find out if the POAO or ABP must meet the above requirements.

-All goods will need to be accompanied by an Export Health Certificate (EHC) or other official documentation.
-The exporter will need to contact APHA to obtain the appropriate EHC which must be filled out by an Official Veterinarian or Official Inspector on inspection of the consignment.
+All goods need to be accompanied by a health certificate or other official documentation.
+Exporters need to contact APHA to obtain the appropriate health certificate which must be filled out by an Official Veterinarian or Official Inspector on inspection of the consignment.
 Food Competent Certifying Officers, who are usually local authority Environmental Health Officers, can sign for seafood.
-The original EHC or other official document must be physically presented at the BCP on arrival in the EU.
+The original health certificate or other official document must be physically presented at the BCP on arrival in the EU.

-Exporters can apply for their health certificates on EHC Online (EHCO) and further information on EHCs can be found here.
+Exporters can apply for their health certificates on EHC Online (EHCO) and further information on health certificates can be found here.

-EHCO is a new digital online application service for EHCs that has been developed by Defra and APHA, replacing the manual PDF process for applying for non-EU EHCs.
+EHCO is a new digital online application service for health certificates that has been developed by Defra and APHA, replacing the manual PDF process for applying for non-EU health certificates.

-If no EHC currently exists for the country of destination, the GB exporter must confirm the Member State-specific import conditions with their importer and contact CITC for any licensing or documentation where applicable.
+If no health certificate currently exists for the country of destination, the GB exporter must confirm the Member State-specific import conditions with their importer and contact CITC for any licensing or documentation where applicable.
 Contact details for CITC can be found here.